As Yemen bombing subsides, Saudi may struggle with peacemaker role

-DUBAI Saudi Arabia has bombed Yemen for four weeks but may be little closer to imposing influence in its war-torn neighbor.
+DUBAI Saudi Arabia has bombed Yemen for four weeks but may be little closer to imposing influence in its war-torn neighbour.

 As the kingdom winds down the campaign it led against Yemen's Houthis, a militia allied to its regional rival Iran, Riyadh faces a test of its diplomatic skills in trying to arrange talks among Yemen's fractious elites.